Domestic Electrical Installer

 Career Path After This Course

-Completing the Domestic Electrical Installer training course can open up several career opportunities:
+Completing the Domestic Electrical Installer training course can lead to several distinct professional opportunities:

-- Self-Employment: Set up your own business offering electrical installation and repair services.
+Self-Employment: Alternatively, the qualification enables you to set up your own business, giving you the freedom to offer electrical installation and repair services.

-- Pathway to Full Qualification: Use this course as a stepping stone toward becoming a fully qualified electrician by progressing to Level 3 NVQ Electrical Installation.
+Pathway to Full Qualification: Finally, this course serves as a recognised stepping stone, allowing you to progress toward the Level 3 NVQ Electrical Installation to become a fully qualified electrician.

 Features